WeTransfer/wetransfer_ruby_sdk/README.md

 ## Development

-You'll need to retrieve an API key from [our developer portal](https://developers.wetransfer.com), and as described above, store it in a local `.env` file.
+You'll need to retrieve an API key from [the developer portal](https://developers.wetransfer.com), and as described above, store it in a local `.env` file.
 As always, do not commit this file to github! :)

 After forking and cloning down the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.